 Secondary outcome measures

-1. Change in health status measured by the COPD assessment test score (CAT) and the Hospital Anxiety and Depression scale (HADs)
+1. Health status measured by the COPD assessment test score (CAT) and the Hospital Anxiety and Depression scale (HADs)

-2. Change in fat free mass determined by bioelectrical impedance analysis
+2. Fat free mass determined by bioelectrical impedance analysis

-4. Change in blood plasma NO2- levels (a marker of NO production and availability) as a exploratory variable
+4. Blood plasma NO2 levels (a marker of NO production and availability) as an exploratory variable

 Overall trial start date